-2.2.1 This section prescribes the rules and technical requirements governing organisations which provide ground handling services at Malaysian aerodrome.

-Detailed of ground handling services category is explained as below:
+2.2.1 This section prescribes the rules and technical requirements governing organisations that provide ground handling services at Malaysian aerodrome.
+Detailed ground handling services category is explained be

-2.2.1.1 Category 1 - Ground administration and supervision.
-Comprising:

-- Representation and liaison services with local authorities or any other entity disbursements on behalf of the airport user and provision of office space for its representatives; - b) Load control, messaging and telecommunications; - c) Handling, storage and administration of unit load devices; - d) Any other supervision services before, during or after the flight; and - e) Any other administrative service requested by the airport user. - Note 1.
-Station management Clear segregation of GH Station Head role/responsibility & airline representation role/responsibility and line of reporting (overall supervision & operations monitoring) Customer/airline may appoint GH personnel to resume the Airline Station Manager role and it shall be reflected in the SGHA. - Note 2.
-Facilities, storage & office space May occupy same space, however, must have locked storage for accountable document. - Note 3.
-Supervisory services shall be stipulated in the Standard Ground Handling Agreement (SGHA) and Service Level Agreement (SLA) between operator (airline) and GHSP. - Note 4.
-Support implementation of airline's Safety Management System (SMS) and Emergency Response Plan (ERP) Handling (if required). - Note 5.
-Qualified and trained personnel's Ensures personnel training complied with regulatory and mandatory requirement according to training matrix (SMS etc) to fulfil the station management role.
+- 2.2.1.1 Category 1 Ground administration and supervision.
+Comprising: - Representation and liaison services with local authorities or any other entity disbursements on behalf of the airport user and provision of office space for its representatives; - b) Load control, messaging, and telecommunications; - c) Handling, storage, and administration of unit load devices; - d) Any other supervision services before, during, or after the flight; and - e) Any other administrative service requested by the airport user.

+Note 1. - Culture management - Clear segregation of GHSP Station Head role/responsibility & airline representation role/responsibility and line of reporting (overall supervision & operations monitoring) - Customer/airline/operator shall employ personnel to resume customer/airline/operator Station Manager roles.

+Note 2. - Facilities, storage & office space - May occupy the same space, however, must have locked storage for the accountable document.

+Note 3. - Supervisory services - shall be stipulated in the Standard Ground Handling Agreement (SGHA) and Service Level Agreement (SLA) between the operator (airline) and GHSP.

+Note 4. - Support - implementation of airline's Safety Management System (SMS) and Emergency Response Plan (ERP) Handling (if required).

+Note 5. - Qualified and trained personnel - Ensures personnel training complied with regulatory and mandatory requirements according to the training matrix (SMS, etc) to fulfil the station management role of the GHSP.